AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis/README.md

 4) "--snp_scale" set to "both" (Including both SNPs detected for a genome in each sample alone, and SNPs for that genome across all samples.)

+Note:  The custom gene file should be strictly in the same format/shape as a Prodigal-generated one.
+The gene ID should be re-ordered (naturally ordered) if you want to use a custom gene file.
+For instance, 11 is in front of 2 , 3, and 4, which needs to be re-ordered.
+Meanwhile, the gene ID should start from 1, and the start and stop points of each gene in a scaffold should start from the very beginning of the scaffold (but not the intermediate place of a scaffold).
+A custom perl script (Side23.change_genes_headers.pl) was provided to change the headers of the gene file.

 [script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step6.run_metapop.pl

 **7 Parse MetaPop result to get AMG coverage**